monacca1/nuggit/README.md

   then push.
 - create and checkout a new branch
   - This will create the branch in the root repository and in all submodules based on the currently checked out branch and commit.
-This is analgous to the git checkout -b command but operates across all submodules.
+This is analogous to the git checkout -b command but operates across all submodules.
   - This command can be executed anywhere in the repository and the behavior is not specific to the location where the command is executed.
   - Syntax
     - `nuggit checkout -b <branch_name>`